Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Main Results

 We replace $v_{\A\to\B}^{\z,t}$ in (\ref{moduleA_z_mean}) with (\ref{moduleA_z_var_modify}) if (\ref{moduleA_z_var_modify}) is positive.
 The estimator~(\ref{moduleA_z_var_modify}) can be proved to be consistent for Bayesian GOAMP in the sublinear sparsity limit.
-In this paper, Bayesian GOAMP with these replacements is referred to simply as Bayesian GOAMP.
+Bayesian GOAMP with these replacements is referred to simply as Bayesian GOAMP.
+See Appendix~\ref{appen_pseudocodes} for pseudocodes of Bayesian GOAMP and its state evolution recursion.